 So, we measured our 6 year old, 16.3hh (170cms) thoroughbred warmblood cross.
 She’s a big girl and well covered due to the wet summer, hot autumn and plentiful grass.

 - The height/weight tape gave us a value between 1320lbs (600kgs) and 1380lbs (627kgs)

-Close enough to reassure us that we're feeding correctly and using the correct dose of wormer.
-To get any closer to the true weight of your horse you need access to a livestock scale.
+To get closer to the true weight of your horse you would need access to a livestock scale.